Flat Earth Myth - More Bogus History

 (Patriarchal Basilica of St. Lawrence Outside the Walls of Rome).

-A sixth century mosaic showing Jesus Christ, King of the World, sitting on a globe.
+A sixth century mosaic showing Jesus Christ, King of the World, sitting on a spherical globe.

 More recent images of Christ and the spherical globes, orbs.